sandialabs/scot/docs/source/incident_handler.rst

 IMAGE OF INCIDENT HANDLER HERE

-If you click on the current Incident Commander's name, you are brought to a calendar page, where you can define the incident handler schedule.
+If you click on the current Incident Commander's name, you are brought to a calendar page where you can define the incident handler schedule.

 IMAGE OF INCIDENT HANDLER CALENDAR HERE.